josephdnguyen04/Chess-Simulation/ASSIGNMENT.md

 ### TA Code Review

 In the TA Code Review, similar to previous projects, you will be presenting your code to a TA, SDC tutor or the instructor.
-They will give you feedback for you to incorporate into your next verison of the project.
+They will give you feedback for you to incorporate into your next version of the project.

 ### Group Code Review